-- (a) when the puck strikes the spectator netting and deflects directly into the goal off of any player; - (b) when the puck strikes the spectator netting and falls to the ice and is then directed into the goal by the player who retrieves the puck. - 37.4 Distinct Kicking Motion Plays that involve a puck entering the net as a direct result of a "distinct kicking motion" shall be ruled NO GOAL.
+- NOTE 4: If one or more penalties (major or minor) are assessed between the time of the "Off-side" play and the video review that disallows the apparent goal, the offending team(s) (and responsible Player(s)) will still be required to serve the penalt(ies) identified and assessed, and the time of the penalt(ies) will be recorded as the time at which the play should have been stopped for the "Off-side" infraction. - (I) The video review process shall be permitted to assist the referees in determining the legitimacy of all goals.
+This includes the review of any play occurring in the offensive zone where play should have been stopped but was not at some point after the puck entered the attacking zone but prior to the goal being scored; where the standard is met, the goal will be disallowed.
+Reviewable infractions that would require a play stoppage in the offensive zone include, but may not be limited to: Hand Pass (Rule 79), High-sticking the Puck (Rule 80), and puck Out of Bunds (Rule - 37.4 Distinct Kicking Motion Plays that involve a puck entering the net as a direct result of a "distinct kicking motion" shall be ruled NO GOAL.
 A "distinct kicking motion," for purposes of Video Review, is one where the video makes clear that an attacking Player has deliberately propelled the puck with a kick of his foot or skate and the puck subsequently enters the net.
 A goal cannot be scored on a play where an attacking Player propels the puck with his skate into the net (even by means of a subsequent deflection off of another Player) using a "distinct kicking motion."
 A goal also cannot be scored on a play where an attacking Player kicks any equipment (stick, glove, helmet, etc.) at the puck, including kicking the blade of his own stick, causing the puck to cross the goal line.
 A puck that deflects into the net off an attacking Player's skate who does not use a "distinct kicking motion" shall be ruled a GOAL.
 A puck that is directed into the net by an attacking Players' skate shall also be ruled a GOAL, as long as no "distinct kicking motion" is evident.
-(See also Rule 49.2) - 37.5 Puck Struck with a High Stick The determining factor for High Stick Video Review is where the puck makes contact with the stick in relation to the crossbar.
-If the puck makes contact with a portion of the stick that is at or below the level of the crossbar (despite some other portion of the stick being above the crossbar) and enters the goal, the goal shall be allowed.

-37.6 Video Review to Verify Time on Clock - The Video Goal Judge may use Video Review to establish the correct time on the clock.
+(See also Rule 49.2)

+- 37.5 Puck Struck with a High Stick The determining factor for High Stick Video Review is where the puck makes contact with the stick in relation to the crossbar.
+If the puck makes contact with a portion of the stick that is at or below the level of the crossbar (despite some other portion of the stick being above the crossbar) and enters the goal, the goal shall be allowed. - 37.6 Video Review to Verify Time on Clock The Video Goal Judge may use Video Review to establish the correct time on the clock.

-Any loss of time on the game or penalty clocks due to a false faceoff, a face-off violation or a puck going out of play must be replaced.
-The Video Goal Judge may be consulted or may intervene with Onand Off-Ice Officials directly, as appropriate, to ensure that any loss of time on the game or penalty clocks due to these situations is properly replaced.
+Any loss of time on the game or penalty clocks due to a false face-off, a face-off violation or a puck going out of play must be replaced.
+The Video Goal Judge may be consulted or may intervene with On-and Off-Ice Officials directly, as appropriate, to ensure that any loss of time on the game or penalty clocks due to these situations is properly replaced.
 (See also Rule 76.8 and Rule 85.7)

 In the event of any dispute regarding time, the matter shall be referred to the Referee for adjustment, and his decision shall be final.

 The Game Timekeeper shall assist to verify game time via an additional timing device (OHL approved stopwatch).